wp-plugins/jsl3-facebook-wall-feed/readme.txt

 * This is the initial version.

 == Upgrade Notice ==

+= 1.7.3 =
+Added a feature to limit the posts disaplyed in the feed to only posts that were directly posted to the timeline associated with the Facebook ID you assign to the plugin.
+Also, fixed a incompatability bug introduced with the latest Facebook Graph API.

 = 1.7.2 =
 Fixed a timing bug where the access token renew check would be scheduled to